brekope/brightwheel/README.md

 Dimensions:
 - Companies – Includes company name, address, type, grades serviced, etc.
 - Contacts – Includes name, phone, email, etc. Assumes email is unique, though real data may require de-duplication.
+- Credentials – Source 1 primarily contains additional information about company credentials.
+Given more time, I may integrate this data into the company dimension.
+- Company Schedule – Source 2 primarily contains additional information about company schedules and subsidaries.
+Given more time, I may integrate this data into the company dimension.
+- Permits – Source 3 primarily contains additional information about company permits.
+Given more time, I may integrate this data into the company dimension.

 Facts
 - Leads – Captures lead-related information.

+The `is_new_lead` boolean flags leads that are not yet included in Salesforce and could be used to identify new leads.
+The `created_at_utc` identifies when the load was created in Saleforce, it will be null if the lead does not exist in Saleforce.
+The `status` and `last_activity` date columns can be used to get an idea of what leads are being worked on now or recently.
+The `is_converted` flag and `lead_source` could be used to identify which lead source is performing the best over time.

 ## Exploring the data
 Before modeling, I explored the dataset and found: